HiLiftPW-Committee/HiLiftPW-Committee.github.io/_pages/HLPW6_TC1_Post.md

 For direct CFD comparisons, five required views are shown below.
 In Tecplot, the "use perspective" feature is not turned on for any views.

 A single [Tecplot Layout file is included](https://aiaa-hlpw.org/assets/HLPW6/tc1/HLPW6_TC1.lay), which captures the views, the colormap settings, and streamlines.
-The different views are accessible through the pages feature of Tecplot, while Streamlines should be enabled for the streamlines view.
+The different views are accessible through the pages feature of Tecplot.
+Note that Streamtraces should be enabled for the streamlines image, but disabled for the Skin Friction image.

 The views are captured in the .lay file, but If additional definition is needed please reach out to your TFG leads.